datamol-io/molfeat/docs/developers/contribute.md

 - Run check: `rever check`.
 - Bump and release new version: `rever VERSION_NUMBER`.
-- Releasing a new version will do the following things in that order:
+- Releasing a new version will do the following tasks in this order:
   - Update `AUTHORS.rst`.
   - Update `CHANGELOG.rst`.
   - Bump the version number in `setup.py` and `_version.py`.